aromdap-unir/todo-list-aws/README.md

 The outcome of that command will generate a file similar to the **samconfig.toml** but only with a [default] profile.
 This file is really important: you will later define your staging and production indications for the deployments via Jenkins.

+## Jenkins: serious business now

+It is time to automate your deployment, and it will be done by composing three pipelines that will do the work for you:
+- Pipeline - Staging: it will deploy your code held in the dev branch
+* Stage - Checkout
+* Stage - Setup
+* Stage - Code analysis
+* Stage - Unit test
+* Stage - Build
+* Stage - Deploy
+* Stage - Functional test
+* Stage - Merge to master
+* Stage - Clean after yourself
+- Pipeline - Production: it will deploy your code held in the main branch
+* Stage - Checkout
+* Stage - Setup
+* Stage - Build
+* Stage - Deploy
+* Stage - Functional test
+* Stage - Clean after yourself
+- Pipeline - Full CICD: it will trigger sequently the two pipelines
+* Stage - Staging
+* Stage - Production

+### Testing: minimums

+For the testing, some minimums are requested:
+- Code static analysis:
+* Radon: No ranks above B in the analysis code will be allowed
+* Flake8: No errors in PEP8 standars will be allowed
+* Bandit: No errors will be allowed

+- Unit test:
+* Pytest or Unittest modules will pass unit test on class methods
+* Coverage will have to be up to 80%

+- Functional testing:
+* All endpoints have to work
+* Control the outputs of all requests to methods and fail if unexpected behaviour is detected